-The Shuni-e "Omizutori" Ceremony was first executed in the Nara Period, in 792 (Tenpyo-shoho 4th Year), by the monk Jitchu.
-Nowadays, the ceremony is held from March 1st - 14th, but in the past, it started on February 1st, so the name of the ceremony "Shuni-e" refers to the 2nd month, and the ceremony is said to call on the beginning of spring.
+The Shuni-e "Omizutori" Ceremony began in the Nara Period, in 792 (Tenpyo-shoho 4th Year), by the monk Jitchu.
+Nowadays, the ceremony is held from March 1st - 14th, but in the past, it started on February 1st, so the name of the ceremony "Shuni-e" refers to the 2nd month, and the ceremony is said to call the beginning of spring.

 - Spot name: Great Buddha Hall, Hokke-do, Kaidan-do